Hear about how the brand Dove handled a mishap at an event. I spoke up, and they transformed the event space to be size inclusive!

 I’m thankful Dove acted immediately and confirmed that their branding isn’t just a brilliant marketing campaign.
 I’m excited for all the future events featuring Dove, destined to be size inclusive as well!

 Be brave.
 Speak up!
-We all deserve to feel welcome in spaces and something as simple as chairs without arms conveys such a big message.
+We all deserve to feel welcome in spaces.
+Something as simple as chairs without arms conveys such a big message.
+It allows people to know they are welcome in a size inclusive speace.

 By speaking up for ourselves we create change for others!